Brit Asia TV Music Awards

-The Brit Asia TV Music Awards, also known as Brit Asia TV World Music Awards or the abbreviation BAMA, is an awards show that is held annually in the United Kingdom since 2010 (except in 2016), usually in October.
+The Brit Asia TV Music Awards, also known as Brit Asia TV World Music Awards or the abbreviation BAMA, is an awards show that has been held annually in the United Kingdom since 2010 (except in 2016), usually in October.
 The awards show is produced by Brit Asia TV.
-Awards winners are decided by public voting at a website, from a list of nominees presented by the event organizers at a nomination party.
+Award winners are decided by public voting on a website from a list of nominees presented by the event organizers at a nomination party.
 Website desiblitz called it "UK's largest celebration of South Asian music" and "the biggest awards in the British Asian Music calendar".

 History

 The inaugural edition of the BAMA was in 2010, two years after the establishment of the Brit Asia TV channel in April 2008.
 The event was held in Birmingham, the so-called "Bhangra capital of the world".
-Birmingham also held most of the following editions except the 2011 and 2018 editions, held in London, and the 2019 edition held in Wembley.
-The editions between 2012 and 2017 were all held at same venue, the Utilita Arena Birmingham (under different names).
+Birmingham also held most of the following editions, except the 2011 and 2018 editions held in London, and the 2019 edition held in Wembley.
+The editions between 2012 and 2017 were all held at the same venue, the Utilita Arena Birmingham (under different names).

 The first event was hosted by comedian Hardeep Singh Kohli, as were the 2011 and 2012 editions.
-Other hosts which appeared more than once include Sunny and Shay, co-hosting in 2014 and 2015, and Sukhi Bart which hosted the 2014, 2015 and 2017 events.
+Other hosts who appeared more than once include Sunny and Shay, co-hosting in 2014 and 2015, and Sukhi Bart who hosted the 2014, 2015 and 2017 events.

-The 2016 event, originally planned to be held on 5 November 2016 was cancelled due to Brit Asia TV re-branding and restructuring, and rescheduled to 4 March 2017, thus making it the 2017 event, cancelling the 2016 one.
+The 2016 event, originally planned to be held on 5 November 2016 was cancelled due to Brit Asia TV re-branding and restructuring.
+It was rescheduled to 4 March 2017, thus making it the 2017 event, cancelling the 2016 one.

 The 2019 event was the first event to have a title sponsor, with the title "BritAsia TV Presents Kuflink Music Awards 2019".
-As of August 2020, the latest edition of the BAMA was the 2019 event, and no nominees were published, nor any other announcement was made, regarding the 2020 event.
+As of August 2020, the latest edition of the BAMA was the 2019 event, and no nominees were published, nor was any other announcement made regarding the 2020 event.
 Another event organized by BritAsia TV, the BritAsia TV Punjabi Film Awards 2020, was postponed due to COVID-19 pandemic concerns.

 Award winners

 2010

 The inaugural 2010 event was held at Symphony Hall, Birmingham on 2 May 2010.
 It was hosted by Hardeep Singh Kohli.
-The nominees announcement party was held at the Ricoh Arena in Coventry.
+The nominees' announcement party was held at the Ricoh Arena in Coventry.
 Award winners were: